Elixiter/mkto_google-spreadsheet/README.md

 Todo / Caveats
 --------------
+1. The REST API is paginated, and this script does not even bother;
-1. Paginated API; currently only retrieves the first 100 results from a list.
+   it currently only retrieves the first page from a list (first 100 results).
-2. Any user with enough priveleges to run the script would be able to *read* the script, which contains your REST API credentials (ID and secret key) in-the-clear.
+2. Any user with enough priveleges to run the script is able to *read* the script, which contains your REST API credentials (ID and secret key) in-the-clear.
-   __DO NOT POST YOUR API CREDENTIALS PUBLICALLY!__
+   **DO NOT POST YOUR API CREDENTIALS PUBLICALLY!**